MariaALomran/ARTI308-Lab11/README.md

 ## Tools and Libraries

-The following tools and libraries were used:
+The following tools and libraries were used in this project:

 | Tool / Library | Purpose |
 |---|---|